Basic Rules of Radio Communication

 4. Security

 Do not transmit confidential information on a radio unless you know the proper security technology is in place.
-Remember, frequencies are shared, you do not have exclusive use of the frequency.
+Remember, frequencies are shared.
+You do not have exclusive use of the frequency.

 Speak the Language